Advice > Consulting

 “Explain a challenging situation you encountered when working with someone with an opposing opinion to yours.”

-McKinsey consultants have to be very persuasive.
-A consultant may spend weeks devising the best strategy to convince a key executive of a certain course of action.
-The interviewer wants to see that you’re capable of doing the same.
+To earn everyone's support and involvement, McKinsey consultants have to be very persuasive.
+Once you work as a consultant, you may spend weeks devising the best strategy to convince a key executive of a certain course of action.
+The interviewer wants to see that you’re capable of doing this.

 There is also an element of empathy here, and sometimes this question is framed more as "resolving conflict."
-This is because consultants need to be able to understand the concerns, motivations, and emotions of the people in their team and client organisation.
-They need to navigate organisational politics and work constructively with people who may react emotionally against them.
+This is because as a consultant, you need to be able to understand the concerns, motivations, and emotions of the people in your team and client organisation.
+You need to navigate organisational politics and work constructively with people who may react emotionally against you.

-Essentially, persuasiveness and empathy go hand-in-hand, and ideally your story should demonstrate both.
-In any case, you can’t convince someone (that you don't have authority over) to do something if you can’t understand their perspective and their motivations.
+Essentially, persuasiveness and empathy go hand-in-hand, and ideally, your story should demonstrate both.
+In any case, you can’t convince someone (that you don't have authority over) to do something if you can’t understand their perspective and motivations.

 2.2 Entrepreneurial drive

-“Talk about a time when you had to work to achieve something in a limited period of time that was outside your comfort zone.”
+“Talk about a time when you worked to achieve something that was outside your comfort zone.”

-What McKinsey is testing here is how resilient and resourceful you are.
-As a consultant, you will often be placed in very challenging situations.
-You will be asked to solve problems in industries you have never worked in, without any prior knowledge, and on top of this you will have to build trust with clients who have spent a very long time in the industry.
+For this particular PEI theme, McKinsey is evaluating your resilience and resourcefulness, your willingness to take risks, and your continuous quest for ways to grow, learn, and innovate.
+These are characteristics you’ll have the opportunity to demonstrate from day one at McKinsey because as a consultant, you’ll often be placed in very challenging situations.
+You’ll be asked to solve problems in industries you have never worked in, and you’ll have to build trust with clients who have spent a very long time in the industry.

-McKinsey wants to know how you’d react in this type of situation.
+McKinsey wants to know how you’d act and react when facing this type of situation.
+Would you take ownership?
 Would you be overwhelmed?
-Your story should show that you put together a plan that responded to that tough situation, and then you executed it relentlessly.
+Would you see this as an obstacle or as an opportunity to innovate?
+Your story should show that you were able to put together a plan that responded to a tough situation, and then you executed it relentlessly.

-Bear in mind that the PEI wants to test how you’d work as a consultant, where things are very fluid and you’re constantly interacting with different stakeholders.
-We recommend using an example that fits this, rather than an example where you might have shown great resolve and drive, but you’ve done so alone and without impacting others directly.
+Bear in mind that the PEI wants to test how you’d work as a consultant, where you’ll constantly be interacting with different stakeholders.
+We recommend using an example where you had to work with other people, whether it’s your classmates, colleagues, or club members.
+This might be a better fit rather than a story where you might have shown great resolve and drive, but you’ve done so on your own and without impacting others directly.

 • Name the biggest obstacle you've ever had in your career, and how you overcame it.

-• Describe a time where you were on a team that failed.
+• Describe a time when you were on a team that failed.
 How did you navigate that experience, and would you have done anything differently?

 2.3 Inclusive leadership

-“Share an example of an instance where you effectively worked with people with different backgrounds.”
+“Share an example where you effectively worked with people with different backgrounds.”

 McKinsey will only want to hire you if it sees you as a potential leader at the firm.
 In any case, leadership is not only a necessary quality for people in senior positions.
 A consultant will often need to lead their clients, and they’ll need to do so without having direct authority over them.